Smalls1652/SmallsOnline.Subnetting/README.md

 3. Run `dotnet publish --framework [framework-version]`.
     - Replace `[framework-version]` with one of the following:
       - `net5.0` for .NET 5.0
-      - `netstandard2.1` for .NET Standard 2.1
-      - `netframework4.5` for .NET Framework 4.5
+      - `netstandard2.0` for .NET Standard 2.0 (Supports .NET Framework 4.6.1 and higher)
     - Be sure to run `dotnet clean` if you're rebuilding.

 ## 🏃🪠🚽 Testing